havenbradshaw/JavaFX-GUI/README.md

 If I had more time on this project, and if I had not had the issues I encountered, I was planning on altering the entire set-up.
 I wanted to make it less "bare-bones" and more pleasing to look at for the user.

 Overview:
-The features included in this GUI are two radio buttons (rectangle and circle) and a 'clear' button that also function with keyboard input.
+The features included in this GUI are two radio buttons (rectangle and circle) and a 'clear' button that also functions with keyboard input.
 There is also a counter that keeps up with the shapes and the total area of all the shapes combined.
 Shapes can be 'drawn' by clicking your mouse. 'c', 'r', and 'o' access the clear function, rectangle radio button, and circle radio button respectively.

-All three levels were completed.
+All three levels were completed for this assignment.